simirian/nvim-manager/README.md

 ### Workspaces

 - [ ] automatically detect workspaces on entering NeoVim
-    - [o] custom detection with detector functions
+    - [x] custom detection with detector functions
     - [ ] does not attempt detection when run with certain args
-- [o] dynamically load lazy.nvim plugins with workspace events
+- [x] dynamically load lazy.nvim plugins with workspace events
 - [ ] automatically setup keymaps, commands, and more in specific workspaces
     - [ ] enable keymaps and settings on entering a workspace
     - [ ] disable these settings when leaving the workspace